18 min read

 uid=65534(nobody) gid=65534(nogroup) groups=65534(nogroup)

 Ok, the nobody user.
-Let’s confirm that the process has a user namespace distinct from the default.
+Let’s confirm that the process has a user namespace distinct from the host:

 On the host: